Professor-Codephreak/S.M.A.I.R.T/README.md

 # 🚀 S.M.A.I.R.T Presale Contract 🚀

-The S.M.A.I.R.T presale contract is designed to offer a robust and secure solution for managing token presales.
+The S.M.A.I.R.T presale contract is designed to offer a robust and audited solution for managing token presales.
 It ensures transparency and security for both project owners and contributors throughout the presale lifecycle.
-Overview

 The contract begins with the deployment phase, where essential token parameters are defined, including: